gpfsug/gpfsug-tools/policy/immutability.md

 # Sample policy for making files immutable

-First we create our fileset:
+First we create our fileset, using "noncompliant" mode (in case we make a mistake and need to undo something):

 ~~~
 # mmcrfileset gpfs01 testimmutability --inode-space new